MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

 The size, in bytes, of the buffer required for the retrieved information if *`cbBuffer`* is 0 or *`lpBuffer`* is `NULL`.
-Otherwise, it is a positive value if the function is successful, or -1 if there is an error.
+Otherwise, it's a positive value if the function is successful, or -1 if there's an error.

 ### Remarks